-Net position, which is the difference between total assets, deferred outflows of resources, total liabilities and deferred inflows of resources, is one indicator of the financial condition of the School District.
+Net position, which is the difference between total assets, deferred outflows of resources, total liabilities, and deferred inflows of resources, is one indicator of the financial condition of the School District.
 When revenues exceed expenses, the result is an increase in net position.
 When expenses exceed revenues, the result is a decrease in net position.
 The relationship between revenues and expenses can be thought of as the School District's operating results.
 The School District's net position, as measured in the Statement of Net Position, is one way to measure the School District's financial health, or financial position.
-Over time, increases or decreases in the School District's net position- as measured in the Statement of Activities- are one indicator of whether its financial health is improving or deteriorating.
+Over time, increases or decreases in the School District's net position - as measured in the Statement of Activities - are one indicator of whether its financial health is improving or deteriorating.
 However, the School District's goal and mission is to provide success for each child's education, not to generate profits as private corporations do.
 For this reason, many other nonfinancial factors should be considered in assessing the overall health of the School District.

-In the case of the Jasper County School District, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$10.3 million at June 30, 2021.
+In the case of the City of Bremen School District, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$8.0 million on June 30, 2021.
 To better understand the School District's actual financial position and ability to deliver services in future periods, it is necessary to review the various components of the net position category.
-For example, of the \$10.3 million of net position, about \$5.8 million was restricted for continuation of various State and Federal programs, debt service and ongoing capital projects.
+For example, of the \$8.0 million of net position, \$2.8 million was restricted for debt service and ongoing capital projects.
 Accordingly, these funds were not available to meet the School District's ongoing obligations to citizens and creditors.

-In addition, the School District had over \$33.2 million (net of related debt) invested in capital assets (e.g., land, buildings, and equipment).
+In addition, the School District had just over \$32.6 million (net of related debt) invested in capital assets (e.g., land, buildings, and equipment).
 The School District uses these capital assets to provide educational services to students within geographic boundaries served by the School District.
 Because of the very nature and on-going use of the assets being reported in this component of net position, it must be recognized that this portion of the net position is not available for future spending.